sixt99/TriBIT/artifact/sc26/README.md

 # SC26 Artifact

-This repository contains the artifact for the SC26 submission: data-download utilities, benchmarking scripts, and analysis/plotting scripts for single-GPU and multi-GPU triangle-counting experiments, plus a multi-node scalability study.
+This folder contains the artifact for the SC26 submission: data-download utilities, benchmarking scripts, and analysis/plotting scripts for single-GPU and multi-GPU triangle-counting experiments, plus a multi-node scalability study.

 ## 1. Prerequisites